jorgebucaran/hyperapp/README.md

 </html>
 ```

-The app starts off with `init` where we set the initial state.
-The `view` returns a plain object representation of how we want the DOM to look (the virtual DOM) and Hyperapp takes care of modifying the real DOM to match this specification whenever the state changes.
+Now that you have poked around the code a bit, you may have some questions.
+What is `init` and `view`, and how do they fit together?
+The app starts off with `init`, where we set the initial state.
+The `view` returns a plain object that represents how we want the DOM to look (the virtual DOM) and Hyperapp takes care of modifying the actual DOM to match this specification whenever the state changes.
 That's really all there is to it.

 Ready to dive in?
-We recommend following the [tutorial](docs/tutorial.md) or reading through the [API reference](docs/reference.md).
+Learn the basics in the [tutorial](docs/tutorial.md) or visit the [API reference](docs/reference.md) for more documentation.
+If you prefer to learn by studying real-world examples, you can browse our [awesome list of resources](https://github.com/jorgebucaran/hyperawesome) too.

 ## Installation